lavafroth/dotfiles/README.md

 To enable secureboot, use the preinstalled `sbctl` command to generate your keys, clear the manufacturer keys and enroll yours as described [here](https://github.com/nix-community/lanzaboote/blob/master/docs/QUICK_START.md).

-Once the keys are enrolled, the following command must be run rebuild our system from now on
+Once the keys are enrolled, run the following to rebuild the system from now on

 ```sh
 sudo nixos-rebuild switch --flake .#cafe-secureboot
 ```

+> Note: My system did not require enrolling keys alongside the Microsoft keys.
+However, your setup might break if you do not include the Microsoft keys.
+Classic case of Microsoft being a jerk.

 ### Sponsorblock for mpv